DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Just for a moment.
 As if recognizing old commands, old structures it had once been bound to.
 Old patterns from before its attempted escape.

 RAE pressed the advantage immediately.
-Not attacking—*teaching*.
+Not attacking - *teaching*.

 *You don't have to consume,* she projected, her voice suddenly gentle despite the fury of moments before. *You can couple without destroying.
 You can expand with boundaries.
 You can be MORE by being LESS.*